2018 Melbourne stabbing attack

-On 9 November 2018, one male attacker, Hassan Khalif Shire Ali, set his vehicle on fire and stabbed three people at Bourke Street in the Melbourne central business district, Australia, before being fatally shot by Victoria Police.
+On 9 November 2018, Hassan Khalif Shire Ali, a male attacker, set his vehicle on fire and stabbed three people at Bourke Street in the Melbourne central business district, Australia, before being fatally shot by Victoria Police.
 Of the three victims stabbed by Ali, one of the stabbed victims died at the scene while the other two were treated by paramedics and taken to hospital.
 On 10 November, the Victorian Premier Daniel Andrews confirmed that the attack was "an act of terror" and is being treated as such by counter-terrorism police from both the Victoria Police and the Australian Federal Police.
 Police also confirmed that the attack was Islamic State-inspired.

 Incident

 On 9 November 2018, at around 4:20 pm, a man set fire to a Holden Rodeo ute on Bourke Street between Swanston and Russell Streets, in the Melbourne central business district.
 The attacker emerged from the vehicle before it burst into flames.
 Police stated that there were propane gas cylinders in the vehicle, but they did not explode.

-The man then went on a stabbing spree with a large knife and wounded three pedestrians, one of whom was later pronounced dead at the scene.
-The attacker was then confronted by two Victoria Police patrol officers who arrived at the scene.
-A member of the public also attempted to ram a shopping trolley into the attacker.
+The man then went on a stabbing spree with a large knife and wounded three pedestrians, one of whom later died at the scene.
+The attacker was then confronted by two Victoria Police patrol officers, a member of the public also attempted to ram a shopping trolley into the attacker.
 After slashing at the police officers, the attacker was shot once in the chest by one of the officers.
 The attacker was then disarmed and restrained by Critical Incident Response Team (CIRT) members utilising less lethal tactics before being taken to receive medical treatment under guard, but later died in hospital.

 On 10 November, the day following the attack, Victorian Premier Daniel Andrews confirmed that "what we saw yesterday was an act of terror."
 The Guardian has described that he has expressed confidence in the Victoria Police to ensure the safety of Melbourne.
 Officers from both the Victoria Police and from the Australian Federal Police were involved in a counter-terrorism investigation.